 Yeison Riascos

 Yeison Riascos studied Plastic Arts at the University of Cauca and he now lives and works with local communities in Buenaventura.
-Working with a diversity of artistic practices, he has dedicated a large part of his life to making present in all of his works the traditions, memories and culture of the Colombian Pacific region.
+Working with a diversity of artistic practices, he has dedicated much of his life to making the traditions, memories and culture of the Colombian Pacific region present in his works.

 Descendimientos